-Could this be a clue to understanding why communicating with a narcissistic individual can spin us in dizzy circles?
+Could a thing like Object Relations Theory be a clue to understanding why communicating with a narcissistic individual can spin us in dizzy circles?
 I read an article by Dr. Elinor Greenberg, a real deal specialist in defining and diagnosing baffling character disorders.
 The article magnetized puzzle pieces to fit, explain, clear the mist of confusion.
 These are my thoughts after further investigation and I wanted to share the discovery about the aspects and effects of the Object Relations Theory.
 Don’t shy away because it sounds clinical.
 Bear with me and see if you see what I did.

 Could this possibly be what drives the narcissist?

 I’ve read clinical references to the Object Relations Theory when determining how relate to a narcissist.
 It helps determine what the narcissist’s world view is, how they reason and react to interpersonal relationships.
 Babbled the best out of me until I did some research.
 Wow, it makes perfect sense.